seanreconnery/SteganArticle/README.md

 This is a quick & dirty "digital grille" cipher.

-Created with Python & Flask.
+Created with Python, Flask, and BeautifulSoup.

 Run:  python3 main.py
 and open up your browser to 127.0.0.1:5000